Health Encyclopedia

 KidsHealth Image

 • Make sure your child is fully awake before offering food or drink.
-Begin with clear liquids (breastfed infants can be allowed to nurse).
-Once your child can hold that down, move on to formula or cow's milk.
-If your child eats solid foods, next offer some bland choices such as toast, crackers, and cereal.
+Begin with clear liquids (breastfed infants can nurse).
+If they can hold that down, they can move on to formula or cow's milk if they usually get these.
+If your child eats solid foods, slowly start giving these.

 • Keep the incision as clean and dry as possible.
-Your child may shower, but should not soak the incision by taking a bath or swimming.
+Having your child take a bath with their neck above water is better than a shower for the first day or two.
+After that, your child may shower, but should not soak the incision in the bathtub or by swimming.

 • If your child has a drain in place, follow the instructions on caring for it and do not try to move it.

-• Apply antibiotic ointment to the incision twice a day if instructed.
+• Apply antibiotic ointment to the incision twice a day, if recommended.

-• Do not allow activities that require strength and coordination such as driving, swimming, biking, or climbing stairs alone for 24 hours.
+• Do not allow activities that need strength and coordination (such as driving, swimming, biking, or climbing stairs alone) for 24 hours.

-• Follow your health care provider's instructions for when your child can return to school, childcare, or other activities.
+• Follow the health care provider's instructions for when your child can return to school, childcare, or other activities.

 KidsHealth Image